-- 1. Go to the Settings > General > Logging page in the Web module of the TRITON console. - 2.
+- 1. Go to the Settings > General > Logging page in the Web module of the Security Manager. - 2.
 Use the Selective Category Logging list to identify all categories that should not be logged.
 By default, requests are logged for all categories. - Expand parent categories to configure subcategories. - Clear the check box next to a category name to stop logging the category. - You must select or deselect each category separately.
 Selecting a parent category does not automatically select its subcategories.
 Use Select All and Clear All to assist with selections. - 3.
 Click OK to cache your changes.
 Changes are not implemented until you click Save and Deploy.

 To exclude a specific URL from logging, add it to a custom category, then omit that category from logging as described above.
-See "Editing categories and their attributes" (version 8.3 or version 8.2) in the Administrator Help.
+See "Editing categories and their attributes" in the Administrator Help.